annacvlr/CMEECourseWork/week3/README.md

 **DataWrang.R**:Wrangling PoundHill dataset.

+**Florida.R**:This R script analyzes the relationship between the year and temperature from the Key West Annual Mean Temperature dataset using a permutation test.
+It calculates the observed correlation coefficient and performs 10,000 random shuffles of the temperature data to evaluate the likelihood of observing this correlation by chance.

 **Girko.R**:Visualise eigenvalues of a random matrix in relatoin to an ellpisem illustrating Girko's Circular law.

 **MyBars.R**: Creates a bar chart on the data Results.txt and creates a pdf.